chiossif/OSGeo-Live-el/en/overview/qgis_overview.rst

 Quantum GIS (QGIS) is a user friendly, Open Source, GIS client where you can visualize, manage, edit, analyse data, and compose printable maps.
-It includes powerful analytical functionality through integration with GRASS.
+It includes powerful analytical functionality through integration with :doc:`GRASS <grass_overview>`.
 It runs on Linux, Unix, Mac OSX, and Windows and supports numerous vector, raster and database formats and functionality.